msillano/TuyaUIweb/README.md

 Data updates are polled: they are read from the `TuyaCloud` with a frequency that can be set by the user, from 30 seconds to a few minutes, and the popups are updated immediately.

 **Logging and data export.** <br>
-It is possible to export some data to a file: the user must specify `home`, `device`, and `status` (properties) to identify the data of interest and these are saved at regular intervals (minimum 1 minute) in an internal buffer (max 5000 records = 80h  @1rec/min), then automatically exported to a file or on user command.
+It is possible to export some data to a file: the user must specify `home`, `device`, and `status` (properties) to identify the data of interest and these are saved at regular intervals (minimum 1 minute) in an internal buffer (max 5000 records = 80h  @1rec/min), then exported to a file, either automatically or at user command.

 **Customizable look and feel.**
 The program is OpenSource, in HTML+Javascript, is fairly well documented and modular.
 Therefore, any intervention is possible, allowing you to adapt the program to individual needs.